AskYous/r-islaam-posts/supplicating-to-the-dead.md

 ## 1. Introduction

 All praise is due to Allaah, the lord of the worlds.
-And may peace and blessings of Allaah be upon his messenger *(sallallaahu 'alayhi wa sallam)*.
+And may peace and blessings of Allaah be upon His messenger *(sallallaahu 'alayhi wa sallam)*.

-This post will be, *In Saa` Allaah*, a proof that all supplication is due to Allaah alone, and a refutation against those who say that supplication to the dead, **even if it be taking them as intermediaries**, is *Shirk* (polytheism / taking partners) with Allaah, giving evidences from The Qur'aan and the authentic Sunnah.
+This post will be, *In Saa` Allaah*, a proof that all supplication is due to Allaah alone, and a refutation against those who argue that supplication to the dead, **even if it be taking them as intermediaries**, is not *Shirk* (polytheism / taking partners) with Allaah.
+The proofs will be given from The Qur'aan and the authentic Sunnah.

 ## 2. Evidence from the Qur'aan